JanHerca/urantiapedia/input/wikijs/help/content.md

 ### Other books from readers

 Readers can also add to *Urantipedia* their own written books if they want to share as a public license.
-They way to add them is as with any other book, in the `book` path, with one page for title, author, copyright notice and date, one page for index, and one page per chapter.
+The way to add them is as with any other book, in the `book` path, with one page for title, author, copyright notice and date, one page for index, and one page per chapter.
 Books, of course, must have a relation with *The Urantia Book* and provide some kind of help in the understanding of the book, not be novels or any inspired work with few relations to the book.

 The URL pattern for these books is like this: `https://urantiapedia.org/en/book/[book_title]`.
 Be aware that book title in URL is recommended to be in english even if the original language in which the book is written is not english.
 Check more about this in a section below.